zenon-network/znn_ledger_dart/README.md

 # Ledger Wallet for Zenon Dart SDK

 The Ledger Wallet offers a cross platform client implementation for the [Zenon Ledger App](https://github.com/HyperCore-One/ledger-app-zenon).
-Supported platforms are Linux, OSX and Windows.
+Supported platforms are Linux, macOS and Windows.

 ## Setup